ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Creating animations

--   The mathematics of transformations that we introduced in the last lesson allows us to easily create *static* images.
+-   The mathematics of homogeneous transformations allows us to easily create *static* images using a matrix formalism.

 -   What would change if we wanted to create **animations** instead?
 (We will limit ourselves to the case where we only animate transformations.)